Go Back to: C++ Manual General Site

 det_name (str) – name of a detector in the Detectors module

-include_scoring_planes (bool) – True if you want to import and use scoring planes
+include_scoring_planes_minimal (bool) – True if you want to import only target and ecal scoring planes

 See also